iosfwd/tiralabra/dokumentaatio/testausdokumentti.md

 Testidata koostuu kolmesta tiedostosta, joista ensimmäinen on DNA:ta, toinen on englannin kielistä tekstiä, ja kolmas on XML-kieltä.

+Testidatan kuvaukset ovat seuraavat:

+- dna: This file is a sequence of newline-separated gene DNA sequences (without descriptions, just the bare DNA code) obtained from files 01hgp10 to 21hgp10, plus 0xhgp10 and 0yhgp10, from Gutenberg Project.
+Each of the 4 bases is coded as an uppercase letter A,G,C,T, and there are a few occurrences of other special characters.

+- english: This file is the concatenation of English text files selected from etext02 to etext05 collections of Gutenberg Project.
+  We deleted the headers related to the project so as to leave just the real text.

+- xml: This file is an XML that provides bibliographic information on major computer science journals and proceedings and it is obtained from dblp.uni-trier.de.

 | Lempel-Ziv   | dna.10MB  | english.10MB | xml.10MB  |
 |:-------------|:----------|:-------------|:----------|